katharinechen/point_of_sale/README.md

 ----

-As a store manager, I want to add a new product to the POS, with its name and price, so that I can keep track of what we're selling.

 As a store manager, I want to create logins for my cashiers, so I know who is responsible for ringing up which purchases.

 As a cashier, I want to choose which products and how many of each a customer is purchasing, so that I can see what their total cost is.